gongbang02/agingmultiverse/README.md

 --direction_path {path_to_aging_direction}
 ```

-Prompt enhancement is not built-in in our code, we recommend users take our meta prompt in ```system_prompt.txt``` for prompt enhancement with any LLM of their choice.
+Prompt enhancement is not built-in in our code, we recommend users take our meta prompt in ```meta_prompt.txt``` for prompt enhancement with any LLM of their choice.

 ## ❤️ Acknowledgements
 We thank [FLUX](https://github.com/black-forest-labs/flux/tree/main) and [RF-Solver-Edit](https://github.com/wangjiangshan0725/RF-Solver-Edit/tree/main) for their clean codebase.